House Dust Mite

 House Dust Mite Bites

 Humans may be irritated by the presence of mites because of the proteins contained within their skin and droppings.
 Cleaning, walking on carpet, or making the bed will cause the particles to become airborne and inhaled.
-This may produce itching, watery eyes, and sneezing.
+A dust mite allergy includes itching, watery eyes, and sneezing.
 House dust mites do not bite or live in your skin.

 House Dust Mite Infestation